 Top Ten Music Videos of the 90s

 The response to DB’s top ten videos of the 80s was so overwhelming that we at BannedCast found ourselves besieged with requests for more!
 Remember that scene in Miracle on 34th Street where they bring bags of letters addressed to Santa into the courtroom to prove the existence of St. Nicholas?
-It was sort of like that, except that most of what we received was junk mail mixed with the occasional death threat from angry furries who disapprove of our previous blog post, but that makes it no less overwhelming!
+It was sort of like that, except that most of what we received was junk mail mixed with the occasional death threat from angry furries who disapprove of our Sound and the Fur(r)y blog, but that makes it no less overwhelming!

 Here, then, are BannedCast’s top ten music videos of the 90s.
-That is, these are the videos that best represent the decade, not the best in terms of artistry.
-Because if you’ll notice, Marilyn Manson’s “Beautiful People” and “Tourniquet” videos do not appear on this list—it would be an insult to include them amongst the occasionally shitty company included here.
+That is: These are the videos that best represent the decade, not the best in terms of artistry because neither Marilyn Manson’s “Beautiful People” nor Smashing Pumpkins’ “1979” videos appear on this list—it would be an insult to include them amongst the occasionally shitty company included here.
 Anyways, enjoy, as there are some guilty pleasures mixed in here.

 Jesus Jones — “Right Here Right Now”